 Adenocarcinoma of the body or tail of the pancreas (the middle part of the pancreas and the part farthest from the duodenum) typically causes no symptoms until the tumor has grown large.
 Thus, at the time of diagnosis, the tumor has already spread (metastasized) beyond the pancreas in 90% of cases.
 Eventually, most people develop severe upper abdominal pain, which may also be felt in the middle of the back.
 The pain may be relieved by bending forward or assuming the fetal position.
 Weight loss is common.

-Tumors in the head of the pancreas can interfere with the drainage of bile (the digestive fluid produced by the liver) into the small intestine (see Pancreatitis:Overview of Pancreatitis and see Biology of the Liver and Gallbladder: Gallbladder and Biliary Tract).
+Tumors in the head of the pancreas can interfere with the drainage of bile (the digestive fluid produced by the liver) into the small intestine (see see Locating the Pancreas and see Gallbladder and Biliary Tract).
 Therefore, jaundice (a yellowish discoloration of the skin and the whites of the eyes) caused by obstruction of bile flow is typically an early symptom.
 The jaundice is accompanied by itchiness all over the body resulting from the deposit of bile salt crystals under the skin.
 Vomiting may result from instances when cancer in the head of the pancreas obstructs the flow of stomach contents into the small intestine (gastric outlet obstruction) or obstructs the small intestine itself.